ojullien/Shell/README.md

   - clean.sh: Cleans the /var/log folder.
   - createdomain.sh: Creates an apache user/group and a home directory in /var/www.
   - disableservices.sh: Disables unwanted services.
+  - enableGit.sh: Add your github key to the ssh agent, add completion and change the prompt to see repository status.
+Please, read the comments to understand how to install and how to use
   - fillwithzeros.sh: Fills disks with zero for compression (virtualization) and shutdown the server.
   - install.sh: Configures a fresh debian/ubuntu installation. (ssh is already installed and configured)
     - Initial update and upgrade